Dry Eye – Whetting the Appetite with Blephasteam

 - Express the glands by lifting the top eyelid away from the eye and pinching between the forefinger and thumb

-- Repeat along the length of the top eyelid, then repeat along the bottom eyelid.
+- Repeat along the length of the top eyelid, and then repeat along the bottom eyelid.

 If you have dry eye issues, contact KindSIGHT to schedule a consultation for an assessment to determine if Blephasteam may help reduce your symptoms!